 Who are you?

-I’m Caleb Evans, a college student with many passions: coding for Christ, spending time with family and friends, watching movies, and eating impressively large quantities of pizza.
-I currently reside in Carlsbad, California, attending college with a goal of earning a degree in computer science.
+I’m Caleb Evans, a web developer with many passions: programming, spending time with family and friends, watching movies, trampolining, and eating pizza.
+I currently reside in Carlsbad, California, having just finished my Bachelor’s in Computer Science at CSU San Marcos.

 What do you do?